r-kill/Assembly/68000/list.md

 # For each program:
-1. list the code in the file
+1. List the code in the file.
-2. paste the corresponding report in the wiki (or a readme) for that file
+2. Paste the corresponding report in the wiki (or a readme) for that file.
-  a. does Word paste into GitHub properly?
+  a.
+Does Word paste into GitHub properly?
 3. ???